-Read more about teens and teen related issues from this link -> Parenting Challenges faced while raising teenagers.
+Read more about teen and teen related issues from this link -> Parenting Challenges faced while raising teenagers.

-6 ways to help your teen adjust to a new school and social circle
+7 ways to help teen adjust to new school and social circle

 It is a fact that moving to a new school is a challenge for a teenager.
 They will have to adjust to be able to cope up.

-Even though it is difficult, you can help your teenager lessen the stress and anxiety that they have.
-Here are a few ways in which you can help your teenager adjust to their new school and social circle.
+Even though it is difficult you can help your teenager so you can lessen the stress and anxiety that they have.
+Here are the ways you can do as a parent to help your teenager adjust in their new school and social circle.

 Explain to them the reason

 Moving out is not an easy decision even for you as a parent.
-You are aware that there will be a lot of adjustment in social life and daily activities.
+You are aware that there will be a lot of adjustment from social life and daily activities.

-To start helping your teenager adjust, you must try to tell them the reasons you decided to move to another place.
-You must tell them the reason behind those decisions because they are also affected by it.
+To start helping your teenager be able to adjust, you must try to tell them reasons why you decided to move to another place.
+You must tell them the reason behind those decisions because they were also affected by it.

-If you can explain it properly, your teenager can have a better understanding of it.
-The more they understand it the more likely they are to adjust.
+If, you can explain it properly, your teenager can get an understanding of it.
+The more they understand it the more likely they can adjust.

 One of the most important skill parents should teach teens is the skill to face challenges.
-Read about ow to do this in our article How to Prepare your Teenager Face Challenges in Life.
+Read about ow to do this in our article Face challenges.

 Validate your teenagers feeling

 Teenagers value their social circle.
-They treat their friends as a brother or sister especially if they have been friends for a long time.
+They most likely treat their friends as a brother or sister especially if they have been friends for a long time.
 They are important for your teenager’s social development.

-Moving to a new school will affect their connection with friends because they might not be able to meet their friends regularly like before.
+Moving to a new school will affect their connection with friends.
+Maybe because their friend will not be in the same school or maybe it was too far.

 Sometimes they will start missing their old friends and you cannot force your teen to forget about them because it will not help.